|

 2001 |

 AIA ARCHITECTURE AWARD.
-Juror for the Dallas AIA Architecture
+Juror: Dallas

-Design Awards. |
+AIA Architectural Awards. |

 |